-Construction of YCWA's proposed New Bullards Bar Dam flood control outlet, New Colgate Powerhouse TDS and recreation facilities will result in short-term increases in noise levels.
+Construction of YCWA's proposed New Bullards Bar Dam new Flood Control Outlet, New Colgate Powerhouse TDS, and recreation facilities will result in short-term increases in noise levels.
 However, the impacts given the remote location of the facilities, brief period of work and type of activity will be minor.
-In addition, when working on NFS land, YCWA will adhere to all applicable Limited Operating Procedures (LOP).
-YCWA's proposed Yuba-Bear Hydroelectric Project would not create any other short-term or any long-term adverse impacts related to noise.
+In addition, when working on NFS land, YCWA will adhere to all applicable Limited Operating Procedures (LOPs).
+YCWA's proposed Project would not create any other short-term or any long-term adverse impacts related to noise.

 Yuba County Water Agency Yuba River Development Project FERC Project No. 2246